ga-wdi-curriculum/js-scope/context.md

 In Javascript, context tells us where functions are invoked.

 In short, the context is the object that a function is attached to.
-We'll see that context can change under certain circumstances).
+We'll see that context can change under certain circumstances.

 Every time a Javascript function is called, a context is determined / set.
 That context is always an object, and can be referenced in the function definition (code) using a special keyword in JS, `this`.